Skip to main content

 If a subscriber drops off during the process or accepts the offer, they remain on auto-renewal.

-See Reduce churn with cancellation flows for more details.
+See Prevent churn with cancellation flows for more details.

 The Churn Prevention Report helps you understand how customers interact with the cancellation process, why they want to leave, and how effective your retention tactics are at keeping them subscribed.
 Use it to track cancellation outcomes, measure saved revenue, and identify areas for improvement.